Esteph27/Bridal-Union/README.md

 **Discover Designers page:**

 As mentioned above, this is one of the main pages of the app.
-This page is where the social media inspired elements comes to play where the user can scroll through to view posts by different designers (like they would if they were on Instagram).
+This page is where the social media inspired elements comes to play where the user can scroll through to view posts that have been posted by different designers/admin users (like they would if they were on Instagram).
+I used <a href="https://getbootstrap.com/docs/4.0/examples/album/" target="_blank">Bootstrap's Album</a>  example as a template to hold the images, I then customised it to the better suite the aesthetic of the website.

 The image posts includes the name of the designer so they user can see who it was posted by, the date posted, hashtags, view the number of ‘likes’ and 'comments' a post has recieved so they can see which one has been more popular.
 All users can view the number of likes and comments, however only logged in users are able to like and post a comment on a post (more about this below)

 ![discover designer page](/assets/images/discover_designers_page.png)